VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases an example of a random tag selector.
+This project showcases a small navigation toggle with four links.